 a climate cooled by ocean wind and fog intrusion.

 ranging from alluvial river benches to rugged hillsides within sight of the Pacific Ocean.

 All, however, feel the specific effects of fog, cooling breezes and wide diurnal shifts.

 The daily cooling/warming cycle results in large variances between high and low daily temperatures during growing season.
 This ensures ripening and enables the fruit to develop full flavor maturity.

-SOIL DIVERSITY IS KEY Soils range dramatically – from clay loam near the San Pablo Bay to the rocky, ocean-derived soils in the ridges off the Pacific coastline.
-Soil diversity is a key factor in the complexity and broad textural range found in Sonoma Coast wines.
+Shaped by plate tectonics, volcanic activity and erosion, soils here range dramatically – from clay loam near the San Pablo Bay to the rocky, ocean-derived soils in the ridges off the Pacific coastline.